TV Rewind: The Last Man on Earth Was Zany, Macabre, Unique—and We Need More of ItPhotos Courtesy of FOX TV Features The Last Man on Earth

 It’s a harsh, unexpected dose of reality.
 From day one, the characters of The Last Man on Earth have approached their own personal apocalypse—this one from some sort of deadly super-virus to which only a handful of people are immune—with the jovial, blasé attitudes of people who have never really felt the loss of their world with any kind of profundity.
 They lounge in kiddie pools filled with margaritas, drunk off their asses.
 They use automatic rifles as household tools, and fill their homes with priceless, defiled sculptures.
 They drive a B-2 stealth bomber down to the grocery store to pick up plentiful canned goods, which are all still miraculously sitting on the shelf despite the whole nation apparently having descended into panic (and then death) some time in the recent past.
 Rarely has the issue of “survival” even been a primary concern.
 And really, what else could we expect?
 The show is a comedy, after all.
 This isn’t The Walking Dead.

-… and then a veritable army of mysterious masked assailants appears all around the group, propelling them into a season- (and series-) ending cliffhanger, as certain death looms large.
+… and then a veritable army of mysterious masked assailants appeared all around the group, propelling them into a season- (and series-) ending cliffhanger, as certain death looms large.

-The Last Man on Earth was axed last week as part of a wave of cancellations that also included the likes of Brooklyn Nine-Nine and The Expanse.
-The latter few shows have received the lion’s share of the attention and think pieces in the wake of their resolution (Brooklyn Nine-Nine has already been saved by NBC, to the joy of many ), and understandably so—Last Man was always more of an acquired taste.
+The Last Man on Earth was axed as part of a wave of cancellations that also included the likes of Brooklyn Nine-Nine and The Expanse.
+The latter two shows received the lion’s share of the attention and think pieces at the time (Brooklyn Nine-Nine was subsequently saved by NBC, while Amazon picked up The Expanse), and understandably so—Last Man was always more of an acquired taste.
 Its oddity was both its primary draw and most limiting factor, but there’s one thing that’s certain: It was the only show of its kind on TV, and for that reason alone, losing it is a shame.

 To be sure, Last Man was never going to be an easy sell for either networks or audiences.
 Its brilliant pilot episode was like some kind of avant garde comedy one-man show that must have had plenty of viewers scratching their heads.
 In a half hour almost entirely without dialogue, it introduced us to poor Tandy as he traveled a nation seemingly bereft of a single survivor, running roughshod over the dignity of the old world.
 His character was a pathological liar, a man both despicable and uniquely pathetic, but somehow sympathetic despite it all.
 He embodied the banality of the average person, as well as the cruelty of a random universe—of all the people who could have been immune to the disease, it wasn’t someone who strove to rebuild the world, or at least felt some responsibility to steward what was left of it.
 Instead, it was just some idiot like Tandy.